Polynomials: Sums and Products of Roots

 It can sometimes help us solve things.

 How does this magic work?
-Let's find out ...
+Let's discover ...

 Factors